pagoha/ThisIsTheWay/AWS/EC2-Resource-Analyzer-Multi-Account-Edition/README.md

-# 🚀 AWS EC2 Resources Analyzer - Multi-Account Edition
+# 🚀 AWS EC2 Resource Analyzer - Multi-Account Edition

 A comprehensive tool to analyze EC2 instances across multiple AWS accounts and regions.
 This script provides a detailed inventory of your EC2 resources, including instance details, networking configuration, storage, security groups, load balancer associations, CloudWatch alarms, and more.